Blog / LearningWednesday, May 15, 2019

 However, you need to be able to change the pricing for selected customers only.
 For example, if you have 1,000 subscribers who signed up to your platform when the price was $50 per month, from a service perspective do you want to risk upsetting them by putting up their payment if you suddenly realise you’ve massively undervalued your SaaS solution?

-The answer is, of course, up to you, and there are many businesses who do include existing customers in price increases.
+The answer is, of course, up to you, and there are many businesses that include existing customers in price increases.

 When choosing a billing platform, ensure you will have the functionality to add whole new pricing and subscription tiers, while keeping those for existing customers if you need and wish to.